doctorfree/MusicPlayerPlus/README.md

     - Installed, configured, and activated by default
 - **Beets Web Plugin Service**
     - Installed, configured, and activated by default
+    - Can be queried via API endpoints.
+For example:
+        - `curl -s http://localhost:8337/album/ | jq -r .`
 - **Mopidy Music Server**
     - Installed, configured, and activated with `mppinit mopidy`
     - When activated, deactivates MPD, MPD Stats, and YAMS services